canonical/tdx/README.md

 	[04-06-2024 03:05:54] INFO: Finished Registration Agent Flow.
     ```

-	If the failure occurred, you might want to boot into the BIOS and Go to
+	If an error is reported in one of the logs, boot into the BIOS, go to
-	`Socket Configuration > Processor Configuration > Software Guard Extension (SGX)` and Set
+	`Socket Configuration > Processor Configuration > Software Guard Extension (SGX)`, and set
 	- `SGX Factory Reset` to `Enabled`
 	- `SGX Auto MP Registration` to `Enabled`